bbarres/SelfOut/README.md

 #SelfOut

-The R code for the article on recombination of a plant pathogenic fungus, *Podosphaera plantaginis*, in the Åland Islands metapopulation.
+The R and the Matlab code for the article on recombination of a plant pathogenic fungus, *Podosphaera plantaginis*, in the Åland Islands metapopulation.

 ---